 And obese children?

 Adenovirus-36 has been linked with child obesity in a variety of studies (Parra-Rojas et al 2013).
 For example, in a study of American children, 15 out of 67 obese kids tested positive for antibodies to the virus.
 Only 4 out of 57 normal weight children tested positive (Gabbert et al 2010).

-that’s not all.
+So obese kids were more likely to have been exposed to AD.
+And that’s not all.
 Obese children who tested positive were heavier than obese children who tested negative.